 Wet macular degeneration

-Wet macular degeneration occurs when abnormal or leaking blood vessels grow underneath the retina in the area of the macula.
+Wet degeneration occurs when abnormal or leaking blood vessels grow underneath the retina in the area of the macula.
 These changes can lead to distorted or blurred vision and, in some cases, a rapid and severe loss of straight ahead vision.

 Dry macular degeneration